mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 Every dataframe library ships with hundreds of operations. pandas alone has over 200 methods on a DataFrame.
 Is `pivot` different from `melt`?
 Is `apply` different from `map`?
 What about `transform`, `agg`, `applymap`, `pipe`?
 Some of these seem like the same operation wearing different hats.
 Others seem genuinely distinct.
 Without a framework for telling them apart, you end up memorizing APIs instead of understanding structure.

 I ran into this question while building my own dataframe library.
 I needed to decide which operations were truly fundamental and which were just surface-level variations.
 That search led me to Petersohn et al.'s *Towards Scalable Dataframe Systems*.
-They had built Modin, a scalable drop-in replacement for pandas, and to do that they needed to understand the actual structure underneath the API.
+They'd built Modin, a drop-in replacement for pandas, and needed to understand the actual structure underneath the API.
 They analyzed 1 million Jupyter notebooks, cataloged how people use pandas, and proposed a *dataframe algebra*: a formal set of about 15 operators that can express what all 200+ pandas operations do.

 That algebra was a huge compression, but I kept wondering whether there was a level below it.
 Whether there was a smaller set of truly primitive operations that the 15 are built from.
 If those exist, they would be a real foundation: operations small enough to be obviously correct, expressive enough to build everything else.